You have been asking us how to buy a used car and get the best price so here is our answer!

 However, online resources are really useful for getting an idea of price for when you do buy your car.
 So it’s well worth taking a look at sites like eBay Motors – just don’t get carried away and buy something on impulse.

-As we said, in car supermarkets the prices are set as low as possible to make more sales.
+Car supermarkets keep prices low.
 This means you probably won’t be able to push down the price – but you should still try.

-The key to good haggling is to be well informed.
+The key to good haggling is research.
 Know what deals are available and play sellers off against each other.
-You also need to know your budget and set yourself an upper limit so you’re clear on how much you will pay.
+You need to know your budget and set yourself an upper limit.
 Then start by offering 20% under the asking price and hopefully you’ll be able to push the price down.
 Always be nice when haggling and if you can’t get money off, try and get extras added in.
 If you can get a year’s MOT or road tax, you are already saving a lot.

 Don’t get pressured into buying insurance and extras as part of the package.
 Shopping around for insurance is almost certainly the better option.
 However, if you do your research before you go you’ll have an idea of the price you should be paying for insurance.
 Then if the dealer’s price is fair, you can go for it.
 If it’s not, leave it.